Cook Like Czechs

 Storage tips:

-• At room temperature: When completely cooled, wrap the roll in a clean cloth or plastic wrap.
-Store at room temperature and consume within five days.
+• At room temperature: Once the roll has completely cooled, wrap it in a clean cloth or plastic wrap.
+Store at room temperature and enjoy within 4 days.

-• In the fridge: If you're wondering how long the nut roll will last in the refrigerator, you can count on about a week.
-Compared to storing the roll at room temperature, the refrigerator will extend its shelf life by two to three days.
+• In the fridge: If you are wondering how long the nut roll will keep in the refrigerator, count on about 1 week.
+Chilling extends its shelf life by 2-3 days compared to room temperature storage.

 Nutritional estimate pro serving